External Memory Planar Point Location with Fast Updates: Introduction

 To obtain this result, several techniques are used.
 Our primary data structure is an augmented \textit{interval tree}~\cite{DBLP:journals/ipl/EdelsbrunnerM81}.
 We combine both the primary interval tree and two auxiliary structures described below with the \textit{buffering} technique~\cite{BrodalF03,Arge03} to improve insertion and deletion bounds.
 In Section~\ref{sec:overview} we prove Theorem~\ref{thm:main} using our auxiliary structures as black boxes and omit some technical details relating to rebuilding; these details are deferred to Section~\ref{sec:restucture}.

-Our first auxiliary structure answers vertical ray-shooting queries among non-intersecting segments whose left (right) endpoints lie on the same vertical line.
-This is called the \textit{left (right) structure}.
+Similarly to previous work, we focus on solving the problem of vertical ray-shooting queries.
+Our first auxiliary structure answers vertical ray-shooting queries among non-intersecting segments whose right (left) endpoints lie on the same vertical line.
+This is called the \textit{left (right) structure} (in Section~\ref{sec:overview} it will be clear why we choose this terminology and not vice-versa).
 Left/Right structures of Agarwal et al.~\cite{AgarwalABV99}, which support queries and updates in $O(\log_B{K})$ \ios, are used by several prior works~\cite{AgarwalABV99,ArgeV04,ArgeBR12}.
 Our structure improves on their result by reducing the update bound by a factor of $B^{1-\epsilon}$.
 We obtain the following result, the proof of which is the topic of Section~\ref{sec:left_right}: